-Due to Australian immigration regulations, we will prefer applicants with Australian work rights.
+Due to Australian immigration regulations and current Covid recruitment restrictions the school will look to appoint an applicant with Australian work rights.
 We welcome applications from Aboriginal and Torres Strait Islander people, people from different cultural backgrounds and people with disabilities.